kean/Get/Sources/Get/Get.docc/Get.md

 let repos = try await client.send(Paths.users("kean").repos.get)
 ```

-Get provides a clear and convenient API for modelling network requests using `Request<Response>` type.
-And its `APIClient` makes it easy to execute these requests and decode the responses.

 The client uses `URLSession` for networking and provides complete access to all the `URLSession` APIs.
+It is designed with "less is more" idea in mind, not introducing any unnecessary abstractions on top of native APIs, making it easy to learn.

 ```swift
 // In addition to `APIClientDelegate`, you can also override any methods